SPSquonK/useleSS-features/README.md

 Based on [useleSS commit 5485bc6c9215aa1a230bd96ff9d141dfc0f366b3](https://github.com/SPSquonK/useleSS/tree/5485bc6c9215aa1a230bd96ff9d141dfc0f366b3).

+**This feature will not receive any further update**

+## Why this feature is discontinued

+- The concept was to add all stat increase and skill learning in the grid
+- Which will be a lot of nodes in the grid
+- Having a global vision of the grid may be too hard, so the system is not really player friendly.

 ## Concept

 - Replace the whole simple "stat increase" with a complex grid inspired by FFX